 This document sets out the Private IT service provider (ITSP) connecting from outside of England’s borders policy for the Health and Social Care Network

 Guidance, policy and best practice documents covering all technical aspects of HSCN.
-Documents on this page will be regularly reviewed and updated by NHS Digital as required.
+Documents within these pages will be regularly reviewed and updated by NHS Digital.